-Beyond being a wee bit intellectually dishonest, such sentiments also miss the main thrust of our devotion to the concept of democracy.
+Beyond being a wee bit hyperbolic, such sentiments also miss the main thrust of our devotion to the concept of democracy.
 The way we see it, democracy is not only a noun that describes a system or defines a government structure.
 We often think of it as an action word – as in practicing a set of substantive values year-round.

 In America, self-government goes beyond elections.
 It has to.
 For centuries, our country has created civic power out of nowhere, with everyday Americans joining different causes to bring about change.
 Our high participation rates in our voluntary organizations, from the local to the national level, has been the secret ingredient.
 Our democratic resilience isn’t derived from Congress or the Legislature, but from our relentless habit of constantly practicing it, all across the land.

 These voluntary connections must persist.
 We have to continue to collectively identify issues, share responsibility, build mutual goals, collaborate, and build community.
 Because without these actions, we can’t create a modern and robust democracy.

 At Civic Nebraska, we work to organize our communities to define and address public problems.
 The ones that do this tend to have stronger civic health – higher employment rates, stronger schools, better physical health, and more responsive governments.
 Not coincidentally, they also feature a multitude of ways for average citizens to come together to tackle an issue, provide care for others, or practice an intentional brand of citizenship.

 This happens with strong nonprofits, clubs with deep member benches, engaged associations, and active social movements.
 This tapestry of civic institutions empower people to build and express collective interest and energy.
 As small-d democrats, it’s our duty to focus our time, talent, and treasure on joining other agents of democracy – organizations, associations, movements – that activate a community’s popular hopes and desires.